 - Telephone Toll Fraud: Covers loss where an insured’s voice over IP system has been compromised and directed to call high-cost toll numbers.

-This information is for illustrative purposes only and is not a contract.
-It is intended to provide a general overview of the policy described.
+This document is for illustrative purposes only and is not a contract.
+It is intended to provide a general overview of the program described.
+Please remember only the insurance policy can give actual terms, coverage, amounts, conditions and exclusions.
+Program availability and coverage are subject to individual underwriting criteria.